Built by someone

 The frustrating part is it doesn’t have to be that way.
 Most of the confusion comes from one problem: people are handed the same generic information regardless of why they got interested in the first place.
 Someone worried about inflation needs completely different guidance than someone who wants to add Bitcoin to an investment portfolio.
 A total beginner needs a different path than someone who already owns Bitcoin but doesn’t know what to do with it.

-I built bitcoinpathquiz.com because I kept thinking — if someone had handed me a clear, personalised starting point when I got in, I'd have saved years of wasted time, avoided some expensive mistakes, and understood what I owned much sooner.
-A guide that figures out who you are first, then gives you curated direction based on that.
-Not everything about Bitcoin.
-Just what matters for your path.
+I built this because I kept thinking — if someone had handed me a clear, personalised starting point when I got in, I’d have saved years of wasted time, avoided some expensive mistakes, and understood what I owned much sooner.

 What I noticed over the years is that people come to Bitcoin for genuinely different reasons: